Adapting the package

 Important notice

-All adaptations described here should work in theory, but have never been tested in reality.
+All adaptations described here should work in theory, but have only been tested to a minimal extent.
 If you encounter problems and find a workaround for it, consider a PR with a documentation update.
 If you have troubles, finding a solution or workaround, feel free to open a new issue.

 Use different products with the same format

-The AERIS/ICARE data server holds other products with the same structure; sftp_download can be directly used to download this data, by changing the remoteroot keyword argument to the new root path and supplying the correct product argument.
-If the data files are not in HDF4 format or and upgrade to HDF5 is not desired, switch the convert keyword argument to false.
+The AERIS/ICARE data server holds other products with the same structure; sftp_download can be directly used to download this data by changing the remoteroot keyword argument to the new root path and supplying the correct product argument.
+If the data files are not in HDF4 format (or the convert option is set to false), no conversion to HDF5 is performed.

 Some products have different version formats, but the same folder structure.
 For these products, you need to set the version keyword argument to nothing and give the complete folder name (product name and version number) to the third positional product argument.
 Any products without the above folder structure cannot be synchronised with this package.